Skip to main content

 ipc:

-Each entry declares a shared-memory region the orchestrator allocates from the SoM preset's memory_map: (filtered by accessible_from: for the listed endpoints).
+Each entry declares a shared-memory region the orchestrator allocates from the SoM preset's memory_map: regions whose accessible_from: covers every listed endpoint.
 Addresses + endpoint IDs + mailbox channel macros are emitted into build/generated/alp/system_ipc.h, which both halves #include.
 App code uses <alp/rpc.h> — never raw addresses.

 peripherals / chips